pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 because the consistency boundary for a group is the union of the consistency boundaries for the members of a group, the criticism of :ref:`enduring objects <Enduring object>` applies even more to groups: that including all events in the consistency boundary, regardless of whether they are actually required for any particular operation, increases contention unnecessarily.
+This corresponds exactly to recording new events from more than one aggregate in the same transaction.
+The difference with groups is that one event can affect many enduring objects.

 .. _Slice: